Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 Shutting down all services offers the advantage of minimizing the risk of an older binary already running and accessing files that have been modified by a newer version of the same app.
 Although it's relatively rare, if such changes were to occur, they could potentially disrupt the data associated with that app.

 If you haven't installed openrc, this step will fail, but it won't cause any harm.
 You'll simply receive a message stating `openrc: not found`.
-It's generally advisable to proceed with this step, with the only exception being if you're performing the upgrade via a remote session, as it would disconnect you.
+It's generally advisable to proceed with this step, with the only exception being if you're performing the upgrade via a remote session, as it might disconnect you.

 To execute this step, type the following command: